PredixDev/predix-seed/README.md

 - Removal of dependencies on any services such as UAA, View-Service, and Redis
 - Simplified examples

 The new master branch will be based on the existing "polymer-only" branch.
-This branch will be moved to a branch called "angular-master".
+The existing branch here will be moved to a branch called "angular-master".
 Please be advised accordingly, when you import code from this repository.

 #Predix Experience Seed